-Since processing your application may take some time, we recommend you to find out what documentation necessary for the application well in advance and submit your application in good time.
+Since processing your application may take some time, we recommend that you find out what documentation is necessary for the application well in advance and submit your application in good time.
 Spouses arriving in Germany must register their new address at the Einwohnermeldeamt (residents' registration office) and then apply in person for a temporary residence permit for spouses joining their partners.
 Once a residence permit has been granted, your spouse is immediately entitled to take up any kind of employment in Germany.

 Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ)